 Nominating, Audit and Compensation Committees

-- IInvigoration of General Shareholders Meetings
+- General Shareholder Meetings

-In addition, the convocation notice for a General Meeting of Shareholders is mailed out and posted on our website three weeks prior to the event to encourage investors to exercise their voting rights.
-We have also adopted an electronic voting website to allow shareholders to vote via the Internet or mobile phone, and we have adopted an electronic voting platform for institutional investors which is operated by ICJ, Inc., a joint venture formed between the Tokyo Stock Exchange, Inc. and other companies.
-In 2009, we also began disclosing the results of voting to the public.
+The Company holds its Annual General Meeting of Shareholders on a Saturday to facilitate attendance by individual shareholders.
+In addition, the convocation notice for the General Meeting of Shareholders is mailed out and posted on the Company website three weeks prior to the event to encourage investors to exercise their voting rights.
+We have also adopted an electronic voting website to allow shareholders to vote via the internet or mobile phone, and an electronic voting platform for institutional investors that is operated by ICJ, Inc., a joint venture formed between the Tokyo Stock Exchange, Inc., and other companies.
+In 2009, we also began disclosing voting results to the public.

 - Proactive IR Activities